maoberlehner/markus-oberlehner-net/resources/articles/2017-02-18_css-bem-and-context.md

 ```

 ## BEM mix or modifier – where do i put my styles?
-You may wonder how to decide what styles do belong in a BEM mix and what styles do belong in a modifier.
+You may wonder how to decide which styles do belong in a BEM mix and which styles do belong in a modifier.
 I'd say that positional styles like `margin` or `top` / `left` are typical candidates for a BEM mix.
 Other than that `font-size`, `color` and `text-align` may also be potential styles which could be used in a BEM mix under some circumstances.
 You should ask yourself if a certain style hinders potential reusability outside of a given context, if that is the case, a BEM mix might be the best place to put such a style.

 ## Conclusion
 First of all I'd argue that writing a style like `.modal .button {}` should be avoided by all means.
 You'll not only end up wondering where you should put such a style but you're also opening the pandora's box of specificity battles.